 Same sex marriage (SSM) in Wyoming

-file a marriage equality lawsuit in state court.
+equality lawsuit Courage v.
+Mead in state court.

 The acronym "SSM" means same-sex marriage.

 The acronym "LGBT" refers to the lesbian, gay, bisexual and transgender community.

 2014-MAR-04: A group of Republicans from the midwest file brief supporting SSM:

 Twenty Republicans from western states -- including former Governor Gary Johnson of New Mexico, U.S. Senator Alan Simpson of Wyoming and U.S. Senator Nancy Kassebaum of Kansas -- filed a brief with the U.S. 10th Circuit Court of Appeals.
 This is the court to which District Court rulings which legalized SSM in Oklahoma and Utah are being appealed.
 They quoted a statement by the late Senator Barry Goldwater who wrote:

 "We don’t seek to lead anyone’s life for them."

 The brief, written by lawyer Sean Gallagher from Denver, said in part:

 "It is precisely because marriage is not [sic] important in producing and protecting strong and stable family structures that (we) do not agree that the government can rationally promote the goal of strengthening families by denying civil marriage to same-sex couples."
 1